bllanos/lean-rust-ffi/README.md

 ### Using Rust from Lean

-The [`examples/sleep/`](examples/sleep) directory contains a more advanced demonstration of using the two languages in the same program and compares and contrasts code written in each language.
+The [`examples/sleep/`](examples/sleep) directory contains a more advanced demonstration of using the two languages in the same program, including both dependencies of Rust code on Lean code and of Lean code on Rust code.
 See [`examples/sleep/README.md`](examples/sleep/README.md).

 ## FAQ